grafana/writers-toolkit/docs/sources/structure/topic-types/tutorial/index.md

 ## Publish your tutorial

 You store your tutorial source in your project repository in a `docs/sources/tutorials` directory and mounted to the tutorials repository so that it's displayed on the [Tutorials](https://grafana.com/tutorials/) page.
-You store the source in your project repository to make it easy for team members to review and edit the content.
+You store the source in your project repository for team members to review and edit the content.

 The following sections describe how to hide the tutorial from your project's table of contents and to display it on the Tutorials page.